turquoiseowl/i18n/README.md

 If you change a PO file on the fly, i18n will update accordingly; you do _not_ need to redeploy your application.

 #### Automatic routing

 To participate in the automatic routing features of this library, call `I18N.Register()` in your startup code;
 this will register a global filter and route decorator to provide the feature.

 I18N comes with the ability to build on top of your existing routes to automatically redirect language choice to an appropriate URL suffix.
-When a regular route is accessed, I18N will inspect the browser's `Accept-Language` header to find the most appropriate choice of language from those you've prepared from PO files; for example, if the user's most preferred language is `fr-CA` followed by `en-US`, and your application has PO files for `en-US` and `fr`, I18N will select `fr` as the best language choice.
+In Basic mode (i18n now supports an [Enhanced mode](#EM)), when a regular route is accessed, I18N will inspect the browser's `Accept-Language` header to find the most appropriate choice of language from those you've prepared from PO files; for example, if the user's most preferred language is `fr-CA` followed by `en-US`, and your application has PO files for `en-US` and `fr`, I18N will select `fr` as the best language choice.
 At this point, the regular route is then redirected to the language